Energy Bill Relief Scheme: help for businesses and other non-domestic customers

 The level of support for each organisation will vary depending on type and date of contract.

-These are illustrative examples based on recent averages of forward wholesale prices and may differ from those experienced in practice.
+These are illustrative examples only, based on recent averages of forward wholesale prices.
+Prices may differ from those experienced in practice.

 Example 1: A pub